2016 visit to the Fernando Alonso Ballet School - Photos by our delegate Rosalie O'Connor

 in collaboration with the Sarasota Cuban Ballet School

-Through this exciting program, you will experience the vibrant richness of classical and contemporary dance in Cuba, attending daily ballet performances with the participation of the Cuban National Ballet Company, international dance companies such as the Martha Graham, Buenos Aires and San Francisco, and dancers form South Korea, Netherlands, Mongolia, Spain, Uruguay, Ireland and Puerto Rico.
-Our educational exchanges will take place through a lecture by a Cuban dance expert, when we visit the Cuban National Ballet School, Cuban dance companies, cultural centers and museums.
+Through this exciting program, you will experience the vibrant richness of ballet and contemporary dance in Cuba, attending daily ballet performances with the participation of the Cuban National Ballet Company, international dance companies such as the Martha Graham, Buenos Aires and San Francisco and dancers form South Corean, Dutch, Mongolia, Spain, Uruguay, Ireland and Puerto Rico.
+Our people-to-people exchanges will take place when we visit the Cuban National Ballet School, Cuban dance companies, cultural centers, museums and Las Terrazas.
 The program includes daily tickets for evening ballet performances.